kaalleiui/Flutter-Persona-5-Inspired-Expense-Tracker-With-PDF-Reports-Generator/README.md

 - Fake confidants system with achievements simulation
 - Using Hive for the backend

-  Bugs:
+Bugs

-  -Need to click description again to add expenses -Background box in report_screen needs adjustment since the size is too large for Android Display
+- Need to click description again to add expenses
+- Background box in report_screen needs adjustment since the size is too large for Android Display
+- And a lot of other stuff I probably don't know

 Written 40% by me (no cap), but I gave up halfway because it's annoying and just feed it to DeepSeek to finish everything up (my bad)